funkyOne/fortyTwo.Docs/README.md

 * `Accept: application/xml` for XML

 ###URL path extention
-*still under development*

-Soon it will be possible to specify desired response format by url path extention.
+It's possible to specify desired response format by url path extention.
 You will just need to append `.json` or `.xml` extention to the end of the url path, like `GET /users.json` or `GET /users/1.json?someParameter=someValue` or `GET /users/someAction.json`